Love Addicts Anonymous

 as He may express Himself in our group conscience.
 Our leaders

 are but trusted servants, they do not govern.
-The loving God does
+This is God in whatever

 3. The only

-requirement for A.A. membership is a desire to stop drinking.
+requirement for LAA membership is a desire to recover from love

 4. Each group